 If you would like to apply for OPT and have not yet submitted your application, please turn in the required documents to the International Center (IC) to allow time for processing.
 For details on how to apply, make sure to complete the OPT Tutorial and review the OPT Webpage.

-The IC's processing time is approximately three weeks.
+The IC's processing time is approximately two weeks.
 The processing time from the U.S. Citizenship and Immigration Services (USCIS) receipt notice date until your EAD arrives is currently three months (see USCIS.gov for details).
-Apply as soon as you are certain that you will complete your program in spring 2016.
+Apply as soon as you are certain that you will complete your program each semester.

 J-1 students sponsored by IIT may be eligible to apply for off-campus work authorization—Academic Training (AT).
 AT must be in the field of study indicated on the DS-2019 form.
 A written job office is required in order to apply.
 For further instructions please review the Academic Training webpage.